bigbadcyborg/reverse-shell/README.md

 # 10/30/2024
 Russell:<br>Huzzzaaaaahhhh!
 I have finally got the malicious payload to execute!
 It turns out a few of the shellcode bytes had been deformed from converting from hex string to hex bytes.
 I manually compared each byte from the debugger and figured this issue out.
 I wasnt skipping ' ' or semicolons.
 Even after fixing this, the executable would not function.
 But when I moved this executable to another folder it worked.
 This is very strange because I excluded microsoft defender from checking both folders out.
+And when I removed both exclusions from windows security- no difference was made.
+The trojan can be executed from one directory but not another.
+Why?
 Anyways, I got it working.
 See main-stub-10-30.cpp.
 ![working](huzzaaah.png)

 And check out the virus total results (windows does not detect it):